noahehall/theBookOfNoah/0current/virtualization/docker/docker_reference.md

       - more flexible

 - dockerfiles

   - delay any RUN instructions that change file ownership until after all COPY/ADD cmds have been completed
   - use COPY over ADD
   - create the user and group as soon as possible
   - set the default user and group as late as possible
-  - use the ENTRYPOINT for startup scripts if software requires
+  - use the ENTRYPOINT for startup scripts if software requires it
     - startup assitance
-    - superision
+    - supervision
     - monitoring
     - coordination with other in-container processes
     - validation